 What Information Do I Need to Apply for My eTA?

 In addition to basic personal information, such as your name, date of birth, address and birthplace, you will need to provide your passport number, issue and expiration date and issuing country.
-You will also need to provide your contact information (a valid email address is required), financial status as it pertains to your trip and your citizenship status, including dual or multiple citizenships.
+You will also need to provide your contact information, including email address.
+In addition, you must explain your financial status as it pertains to your trip and your citizenship status, including dual citizenship and multiple citizenships.

 The application form is provided in English and French.
-Online help guides are available in several languages, including Arabic, English, French, German, Italian, Japanese, Korean, Mandarin, Portuguese and Spanish.
-The help guides provided detailed information about each part of the eTA application process.
+Online help guides are available in 18 languages.
+The help guides provided detailed information, with illustrations, about each part of the eTA application process.

 How Much Does an eTA Cost?